-- iii.
-The proposal similarly seems clearly inconsistent with GP Policy LU 6.15.6, calling for Airport Area "mixed-use residential villages, each containing a minimum of 10 acres and centered on a neighborhood park." - 1.
-I believe the analysis on page 5.9-20 may be misstating the lateradopted Housing Element Program HP 3.2.2 as "waiving the minimum 10-acre site requirement for affordable housing projects." - 2.
-As adopted in November 22, 2011, Program HP 3.2.2 called for the City to "amend the General Plan and/or establish a waiver or exception to the minimum 10-acre site requirement." - 3.
-As revised on September 24, 2013, the Housing Element claimed that "This program has been implemented with the adoption of Ordinance No. 2012-14 that amended the Newport Place Planned Community (PC-11) to allow residential development that includes a minimum of 30 percent of the units affordable to lower-income households, and also created a waiver to the 10-acre site requirement for such projects."
-However, the 10-acre requirement of Policy LU 6.15.6 has never been amended, so the City appears to have created an internal inconsistency in its General Plan with zoning regulations claiming to waive the GP.
+iii Tho pr anagal similarly acome clearly inconsistent with CR Policy 1116 15 6 1 calling oposal similarly seems clearly inconsistent with GP Policy LU 6.15.6, for Airport Area " mixed-use residential villages, each containing a um of 10 acres and centered on a neighborhood park. " 1.
+I believe the analysis on page 5.9-20 may be misstating the later- adopted Housing Element Program HP 3.2.2 as " waiving the minimum 10-acre site requirement for affordable housing projects. " 2.
+As adopted in November 22, 2011, Program HP 3.2.2 called for the City to "amend the General Plan and/or establish a waiver or exception to the minimum 10-acre site requirement."
+3. As revised on September 24, 2013, the Housing Element claimed that "This program has been implemented with the adoption of Ordinance No. 2012-14 that amended the Newport Place Planned Community (PC-11) to allow residential development that includes a minimum of 30 percent of the units affordable to lower-income households, and also created a waiver to the 10-acre site requirement for such projects."
+However, the 10-acre requirement of Policy LU 6.15.6 has never been amended, so the City appears to have created an internal inconsistency in its General Plan - with zoning regulations claiming to waive the GP.
+I1-3 contic 4.
+In addition, Program HP 3.2.2 requires "design considerations for the future integration into a larger residential village, and a requirement to ensure collaboration with future developers in the area."

-I1-3 cont'd

-- 4. In addition, Program HP 3.2.2 requires "design considerations for the future integration into a larger residential village, and a requirement to ensure collaboration with future developers in the area."
 The concept appears to be that although the initial project may be less than 10 acres, over time the 10-acre threshold will be achieved through effective combination with neighboring projects.
-I cannot find either of the requirements needed to achieve this the design features and the collaboration -- addressed in the DEIR.
-It assumes they are somehow ensured by the amended PC-11, but I don't see them adequately addressed in PC-11, either. - b.
-Regarding the City's requirement of 5 acres per 1,000 residents, we are referred to Section 5.13, which tells us first, on page 5.13-2, that Newport Beach has more than 5 acres of parkland per 1,000 residents, and on page 5.13-6 that the requirement applies only to residential subdivisions. - i.
-While that is helpful, I believe the DEIR is misstating the intent of the regulation, which is to ensure new parkland is added as new residents are added, irrespective of the current balance.

-- ii.
-As to the project not requiring subdivision, it might be noted: - The City's case log indicates the application originally included a request for a tentative tract map.
+I cannot find either of the requirements needed to achieve this - the design features and the collaboration addressed in the DEIR.
+It assumes they are somehow ensured by the amended PC-11, but I don't see them adequately addressed in PC-11, either. b.
+Section 5.13, 5 acres of par City's requirement of 5 acres per 1,000 residents, we are referred to which tells us first, on page 5.13-2, that Newport Beach has more than kland per 1,000 residents, and on page 5.13-6 that the requirement presidential subdivisions. regulat that is helpful, I believe the DEIR is misstating the intent of the ition, which is to ensure new parkland is added as new residents are irrespective of the current balance.
+11-4 ii.
+As to t he project not requiring subdivision, it might be noted: 1.
+The City's case log indicates the application originally included a request for a tentative tract map.